 - Know what to watch out for.
 When a loved one is prescribed a new medication, talk with the doctor to make sure you are aware of any possible side effects to watch for.
 Also discuss any other medications or supplements the person is taking to make sure there are no drug interactions.

 - Follow dosing instructions.
 Make sure dosing directions are carefully followed to maximize effectiveness and to help reduce side effects.
 Follow the exact schedule and dosing amounts as prescribed by the doctor and any instructions regarding taking the medication with or without food.

 - Set a routine.
 Someone managing Parkinson’s disease may be taking several medications, and it can be difficult to keep track of the different doses and schedules.
-Developing and sticking to a routine can help.
+It is important to develop and stick to a routine.